Login

 You can take a special depreciation allowance to recover part of the cost of qualified property (defined next), placed in service during the tax year.
 The allowance applies only for the first year you place the property in service.
 The allowance is an additional deduction you can take after any section 179 deduction and before you figure regular depreciation under MACRS for the year you place the property in service.

-Qualified Asset - if your asset is a qualified asset, select the special allowance including the new 100% bonus depreciation.
+Qualified Asset — If the asset is a qualified asset, select the special allowance, including the 100% bonus depreciation where applicable.

 Your property is qualified property if it is one of the following: